 "Any decisions about adopting the Australian curriculum, developing syllabuses, and planning subsequent implementation will be made only after thorough consultation with NSW stakeholders."

 New South Wales syllabuses

 In 2013, teachers of Creative Arts subjects in Years 7-10 will continue to implement current approved NSW Syllabuses.

 In relation to new syllabus development for Creative Arts subjects in New South Wales, the Joint memorandum to Principals Update on the Implementation of Australian Curriculum in NSW (31 July 2012) advised that:

 "The Board will follow its regular cycle of curriculum evaluation and review which will identify priorities for curriculum renewal.
 When a current syllabus or learning area is identified for renewal the Board will take the opportunity to incorporate Australian curriculum content."

-More information about the draft curriculum, consultation reports, NSW responses and background reading about the development of the Australian Curriculum: The Arts Foundation to Year 10 can be found by clicking the Australian Curriculum icon (left).
+More information about the draft curriculum, consultation reports, NSW responses and background reading about the development of the Australian Curriculum: The Arts Foundation to Year 10 can be found here.

 The importance of arts education

 Listen to leading Australian artists share their thoughts about the importance of arts education.

 Meryl Tankard Choreographer